Talking turkey: To rinse or not to rinse that Christmas bird | CBC News

 The University of Wisconsin, citing a European study, wrote that bacteria can travel up to a metre away from where your meat is rinsed.

 The current owner, Chris Jackson, is the sixth generation of Jackson butchers.
-He says when he was a kid, a popular turkey with customers was called The New York Dressed.
+He said that when he was a kid, a popular turkey with customers was called the New York Dressed.

 'Tasted amazing'